MatheusSanteago/ScrapingSPLAttendances/README.md

 When it comes to gathering data from [Transfermarket](https://www.transfermarkt.com), I rely on Selenium, BeautifulSoup, Pandas, and re.
 To complete this project, I opted for the Google Chrome driver.

 Within the extract notebook, there are three separate areas for scraping different URLs.
 These areas include:
-  1. Extracting attendance data from the 2007-2008 season.
+  1. Extracting attendance data from the 2007-2023 season.
-  2. Gathering information on 1st Division teams.
+  2. Gathering information on 1st and 2st Division teams.
-  3. Extracting data on all 1st Division champions.
+  3. Extracting data on all 1st and 2st Division champions.

 I use Pandas to scrape data, transform it into CSV format, and then store it in the RAW Zone.